ltearno/resolv/README.md

 Makes me thinking that it's incredible the number of errors the Rust borrow checker sees in what I thought as universal idiomatic code !
 I like that !
 The result is way better, more logical.
-And it is satisfying !
+And it is satisfying, it kind of feels the program is perfect once in phase with the borrow checker ;)

 ```rust
 use std::fs::File;